Clever/clever-python/README.md

     schools = clever.School.all(sort='state')
 ```

-If you'd like to control over pagination, or to limit the number of resources returned, use the `iter` class method:
+If you'd like more control over pagination, or to limit the number of resources returned, use the `iter` class method:

 ```python
     students = clever.Student.iter()